Huangphoux/japanese-resources/README.md

 - [Immersion-Based Japanese Learning](https://donkuri.github.io/learn-japanese/guide/) - Frequently updated guide introducing everything you need in order to learn Japanese.
 Written by [kuri](https://github.com/donkuri/).
 - [TMW's guide to learning Japanese](https://learnjapanese.moe/guide/) - Fantastic guide that has helped thousands learn Japanese using immersion.
 Written by shoui.
+- [Nullspace02's Guide](https://nullspace02.github.io/) - A more concise guide on how to read in Japanese.
+- [Learning Japanese with Visual Novels](https://vnclub.org/guide/) - A guide by the Visual Novel Club on how to learn Japanese through visual novels.

 ## Hiragana and Katakana